philbert/terraform-kubernetes-openstack/README.md

 ## Prep

 - [Install Terraform](https://www.terraform.io/intro/getting-started/install.html)
-- Upload a CoreOS image to glance.
+- Upload a CoreOS image to glance. (make sure this is from the alpha channel which contains kubelet)

 ## Terraform